URJCMakerGroup/MakerWorkbench_Documentation/README.md

 ---
   ### Stable version
-  You can install the stable version on FreeCAD with the Addon Manager using the link [https://github.com/davidmubernal/Mechatronic](https://github.com/davidmubernal/Mechatronic) or downloading the [Mechatronic.zip](https://github.com/davidmubernal/Mechatronic/blob/master/Mechatronic) (not the repository in zip).
+  You can install the stable version on FreeCAD with the Addon Manager using the link [https://github.com/URJCMakerGroup/MakerWorkbench](https://github.com/URJCMakerGroup/MakerWorkbench) or downloading the [MakerWorkbench.zip](https://codeload.github.com/URJCMakerGroup/MakerWorkbench/zip/master).
 This run in FreeCAD 0.19.

 ---
   ### YouTube videos